bianconif/PIPED/README.md

 [Francesco Bianconi](www.bianconif.net), [Luca Ceccarelli](https://www.linkedin.com/in/luca-ceccarelli-70523626/) and [Stefano Saetta](https://www.linkedin.com/in/saetta/)

 ## Keywords
-Anomaly detection, Image classification, Image segmentation, Impurities, Paper, Surface inspection,
+Anomaly detection, Image classification, Image segmentation, Impurities, Paper, Visual inspection

 ## Organisation
 The dataset contains images from 13 types (classes) of papers; each subfolder in the `data` folder represents one class.
 There are three subfolders for each class, each containing 48 images: